 This is the section most debt payoff articles skip — and its absence is why so many readers understand the math and still don’t act on it.
 Knowledge is necessary.
 It is not sufficient.
 The gap between knowing what to do and doing it consistently for 36+ months is behavioral, not informational, and closing it requires understanding three specific mechanisms.

 Present bias operates on a simple asymmetry: the $200 extra payment is a concrete, immediate cost.
 The $11,000 in interest savings is an abstract future benefit.
-The human brain is neurologically wired to discount future rewards in favor of present ones — not because of weakness or irrationality, but because that is how temporal discounting functions.
-The sacrifice today is $200 in cash you can feel.
-The reward is $11,000 you will never be charged in a decade you can't fully picture.
+The human brain is neurologically wired to discount future rewards in favor of present ones.
 The solution is not motivation.
 It is automation: removing the present-vs-future decision from the monthly equation entirely.

 The structural solution addresses all three: automate the extra payment as a second, separate transaction timed to arrive 1–2 days after your paycheck deposits.
 One 10-minute decision replaces 36+ months of required willpower.